PabloFernandez93/express-router-and-middleware/README.md

-- Using the Express Router to clean up the code and group it together
+- Using the Express router to clean up the code and group it together
 - Using Express Middleware

 How to run it: